 Land: As generally understood land is taken to be simply the dry surface of the earth on which we live and work, but for economists the definition extends to all natural resources; oil and minerals below ground, natural forests, fish in the sea, even the radio spectrum; in other words all the gifts of nature that are not man-made.
 In Part 3 under Resource Rents I necessarily make this distinction, but for the purposes of land value taxation, in the urban context, the ‘land’ in question is not something tangible, but rather an abstraction; a two dimensional area on the surface of the earth, for the exclusive use of which any owner or occupier is liable to a charge.

-Property / Real Estate: In the UK the word property is generally understood to refer to a building and the site upon which it stands, considered as one item, and this is how it is used generally throughout the explanations, unless indicated otherwise.
+Property / Real Estate: In the UK the word property is generally understood to refer to a building and the site upon which it stands, considered as one combined item.
+This is how it is used generally throughout the explanations, unless indicated otherwise.
 In the USA the same combination is known as Real Estate.
 Of course where land value tax is concerned the two elements have to be viewed separately, so one might speak of property in the land only or the building only, but this should be made clear if such is the case.
-The word property is used to describe any tangible object that a person or organisation may own.
-Also it is employed in the world of ideas, patents, copyright, trade marks etc., usually described as ‘intellectual property’, but this area is complex and problematic and best left for a separate discussion.
+The word property is also used to describe any tangible object that a person or organisation may own.
+Also it is employed in the intangible world of ideas, patents, copyright, trade marks etc., usually described as ‘intellectual property’, but this area is complex and problematic and best left for a separate discussion.

 Earnings: Earnings are the direct reward for work done.
 Earnings may take the form of money, produce, manufactured items, modified natural resources, or any other form of wealth that may be exchanged for money.
 Where a return arises from a situation where no work is done (as with interest on savings), the return is considered to be ‘unearned’.